Countable Income for SSI

 This example may help to illustrate SSI's countable income rules:

-There are two particular situations that many SSI recipients are surprised to learn can affect the amount of their monthly payment.
+Of course, most money from working or self-employment counts as income and can lower SSI payments, but there are two situations that many SSI recipients are surprised to learn can affect the amount of their monthly payment.
 The first applies to married SSI applicants living with their spouses, the second to SSI applications whose friends or relatives are giving them free room and board.

 Married SSI Disability Applicants

-For married SSI recipients living with spouses who don't receive SSI, Social Security will often count some of the income from the spouse not receiving SSI in determining the SSI amount.
-This is called "deeming income" and it applies to spouses earning over $457 a month.
-If the married couple has children in the home, the threshold increases by $457 for each child.
+For married SSI recipients living with spouses who don't receive SSI, Social Security will usually count some of the income from the spouse not receiving SSI in determining the SSI amount.
+This is called "deeming income" and it applies to spouses earning over $472 a month.
+If the married couple has children in the home, the threshold increases by $472 for each child.

-Not all of a spouse's income will be deemed to the SSI recipient, due to various exemptions, but it is possible that a spouse's income will disqualify a person from SSI benefits.
-Social Security will perform calculations on the spouse's income to come up with a countable income amount.
-(For the details on spousal deeming, see our article when a spouse's income affects SSI benefits.)
+Not all of a spouse's income will be deemed to the SSI recipient, due to various exemptions, but it's possible for a spouse's income to disqualify a person from SSI benefits.
+Social Security will perform calculations on the spouse's income to come up with how much of the spouse's income will be counted as being available to you (to pay for housing and food).
+For the details on this spousal "deeming" of income, see our article on when a spouse's income affects SSI benefits.

 Help With Room and Board

 Individuals receiving free (or reduced-cost) room and board may see their SSI benefits reduced by as much as one-third.
-(For the details on what's called in-kind income and in-kind maintenance and support, see our article how in-kind income and support affect your SSI payment.)
+(For the details on what's called in-kind income, see our article how in-kind income and support affect your SSI payment.)

-Some SSI recipients get around this by saying that the free room and board is a loan, rather than a gift.
-The best way to show this, so that SSA does count the free room and board against you, is to sign a contract promising to repay the value of what is received.
+Some SSI recipients get around this by saying that their free housing or free room and board is a loan, rather than a gift.
+The best way to show this, so that SSA doesn't count the free room and board against you, is to sign a contract promising to repay the value of what is received.
 This contract should be signed by the SSI applicant and the person providing the room and board, and it should be submitted to Social Security as soon as possible after you apply for benefits.
+You have to be capable of paying back the loan, or Social Security won't approve it.

 State Supplementary Payments

 Some states pay an additional monthly amount to SSI recipients.
-This amount not only affects how much money you'll receive each month, but whether you'll qualify for SSI in your state.
-See our article on SSI state supplements for more information.
+This amount not only affects how much money you'll receive each month, but how much income you can earn.
+See our article on SSI state supplemental payments for more information.

 Countable Assets for SSI

-Finally, note that Social Security looks at your assets in addition to your income to determine SSI eligibility, and it probably comes as no surprise that some assets are not counted, such as the house you live in, the car you drive, and many household goods and personal items.
+Finally, note that Social Security looks at your assets in addition to your income to determine SSI eligibility, and it probably comes as no surprise that some assets aren't counted, such as the house you live in, the car you drive, and many household goods and personal items.
+To learn more, read our article on asset limits for SSI.

 Do You Qualify for Disability in Your State?